hatonthecat/Solar-Kernel/README.md

 Thus, this could be a simplified process, depending on the applications switching over- some processes may benefit from clearing a cache/address for an application no longer needed.
 On the other hand, replacing the entire filesystem may effectively reboot the machine and there would be a noticeable lag in the display at the very least.
 That said, this process could be explored more to determine what can be retained during a context switch.

-Operating: The kernel's purpose is an operating system.
+Operating: The kernel's purpose is an userland operating system.
 However, it is operating only a single application at a time, and device drivers, including networking, are not run as parallel nor as background processes, except in cases where it may be part of the application - i.e. a peripheral device such as a mouse or display driver.
 Initially, this system is being developed for non-networking and 2D graphics with a simple GUI.

 Application: The kernel and one application will fit the size of a microcontroller's SRAM- i.e 300KB-2MB- and will run one application at a time.

 Processor: This refers both to hardware and software.
 The microcontroller is the hardware, while the kernel is just a process manager, as in Minix 3.
 The function of the microkernel is not to store drivers, but to pass messages through the I/O into user mode to retrieve and load an application.
 The majority of a typical kernel's functions (as in a monolithic kernel) would be stored on ROM- due to the limited space on RAM.

 The function of the kernel is to be both predictable (hard real time) and operate with interactive user inputs.
+It aims to utilize the benefits of RTOS and hybridize it with user's syscalls.
 This can only happen via context switching, and neither process can operate in parallel (at least in a single hardware core microcontroller).